rust-scicomp/website/WORKSHOP_WEBSITE_INSTRUCTIONS.md

     - [ ] submit-talk.md
     - [ ] team.md
 - [ ] Update pages/index.md to link to latest year
-- [ ] Update archive by running `python builder/build.py --year {YEAR - 1}`.
+- [ ] Update archive by running `python -m builder --year {YEAR - 1}`.
 You
-      May also need to update the years before this.
+      may also need to update the years before this.
-- [ ] Update tamplate/intro.html to make the latest workshop have links:
+- [ ] Update template/intro.html to make the latest workshop have links:
     - {{workshop-year}} home
     - Register
     - Propose talk